tramcrazy/basic-python/README.md

-# basic-python
+# Basic Python
-The repository housing code for my YouTube Python tutorial series.
+This repository will contain code for the teaching points of each episode in my Basic Python tutorial series.
+It'll also contain solutions for the challenges, although I encourage you to have a go first!